Dynamical moment fragmentation in the all-in all-out pyrochlore Nd2Sn2O7

 An overview of the inelastic magnetic response of \nso\ at $T=0.25$~K, deep in the AIAO phase below $T_{\mathrm{N}}$, is shown in Fig.~\ref{fig:Fig2}(a).
-Magnetic Bragg peaks at $(220)$ and $(113)$ appear on the elastic line (see Fig.~S2 of the Supplemental Material), reflecting the AIAO order of the divergence-full $\tilde{\tau}_{\tilde{z}}$ component~\cite{benton2016quantum}, while the inelastic channel displays gapped spin-wave excitations.
-The spectrum comprises a nearly flat band and dispersive branches, with momentum and energy dependences closely resembling those in \nzo~\cite{Petit2016NZO,Xu2019_AnisotropicExchange_Nd2Zr2O7} and \nho~\cite{samartzis2022pinch}.
-Within the fragmentation framework~\cite{benton2016quantum}, the nearly flat band corresponds to the divergence-free sector, while the dispersive branches reflect the divergence-full sector of the fluctuating $\tilde{\tau}_{\tilde{x}}$ component.
-Neither a monopole continuum nor a photon-like mode is observed in the accessible energy range $\hbar\omega \gtrsim 0.08$~meV.
+Magnetic Bragg peaks at $(220)$ and $(113)$ appear on the elastic line (see Fig.~S2 of the Supplemental Material), consistent with the expected AIAO magnetic structure of the divergence-full $\tilde{\tau}^{\tilde{z}}$ component~\cite{benton2016quantum} and in agreement with previous powder measurements~\cite{Bertin_2015_Nd2Sn2O7}.
+The inelastic channel displays gapped spin-wave excitations comprising a nearly flat band and dispersive branches, whose momentum and energy dependences closely resemble those reported for \nzo~\cite{Petit2016NZO,Xu2019_AnisotropicExchange_Nd2Zr2O7} and \nho~\cite{samartzis2022pinch}.
+Within the dynamical fragmentation framework~\cite{benton2016quantum}, the nearly flat band corresponds to the divergence-free sector, while the dispersive branches arise from the divergence-full sector of the fluctuating $\tilde{\tau}^{\tilde{x}}$ component.
+No monopole continuum or photon-like mode is observed within the accessible energy range $\hbar\omega \gtrsim 0.09$~meV.